 Bahamas’ Out Islands

-Away from the cruise ships and bank towers these are where you’ll truly find the pure expression of island life in the Bahamas.
-Highlights in this part of the Bahamas include:
+Away from ships and bank towers, these are where you’ll truly find the pure expression of island life in The Bahamas.
+Highlights in this part of The Bahamas include:

 - Eleuthera: As idyllic as the name sounds, this group of outer islands has 11,000 inhabitants.
 It’s especially popular with retired expats who want to try their hand at gardening because there is more soil here than in the generally quite rocky country.